streuselcake/jslab/webserver-express/database-mongodb/readme.md

 https://github.com/streuselcake/jslab/tree/master/webserver-express/request-form

 From a different perspective, this example demonstrates how to create a basic api.
-It responds with json data ready to use by a webpage.
-To follow up with connecting a webpage that uses the api via ajax developed here see:
+It responds with json data ready to use by the client page.
+To follow up with connecting a webpage to the api via ajax see:

 https://github.com/streuselcake/jslab/tree/master/webserver-express/database-mongodb-ajax